Skip to content

 Sequence Diagram

-User Journey: Wallet Initialization - Authenticated Channel - Cloud
+User Journey: Wallet Activation - Authenticated Channel - Cloud

 To initialize the wallet, the Wallet obtains wallet attestation as defined in Wallet Attestation.